 Breaking Down the Maintenance Manager Resume

-The specific design, structure, and formatting of the resume depends on the candidate's preference.
+The specific design, structure, and formatting of the resume depend on the candidate's preference.
 However, the basic format is the same for most resumes.

-- Heading: The heading should contain your personal data (name, addresses, and misc. contact information).
+- Heading: The heading should contain your personal data (name, contact information, and more).

 - Career Objective: This is an optional section that highlights your goals and immediate career-related preferences.